-Pursuant to the above Agreement, AEM will be required to make option payments to Colibri totalling US\$1,452,000 (US\$100,000 paid to-date) over a seven year period.
+Pursuant to the above Agreement, AEM will be required to make option payments to Colibri totalling US\$1,452,000 (US\$218,000 paid to-date) over a seven year period.
 After completion of the feasibility study and earning a 75% interest in the Colibri Project, AEM and Colibri may form a joint venture to develop the Colibri Project.
 Pursuant to the Agreement, AEM also made an equity investment in Colibri by purchasing 3 million units at \$0.20 per unit for gross proceeds of \$600,000.
 Each unit is comprised of one common share and one share purchase warrant.
 Each warrant is exercisable into one common share at an exercise price of \$0.35 per common share until May 26, 2013.

 Additional disclosure concerning the Company's general and administrative expenses and resource property obligations and commitments are provided in the Company's consolidated statements of operations and deficit and notes therein.
-The Company does not have any commitments for specific capital expenditures, as the agreements under which it may earn the interests in the mineral exploration properties are option agreements.
-However, the Company anticipates incurring the following expenditures from its available funds over the next fiscal year:
+The Company does not have any commitments for specific capital expenditures.
+However, the Company anticipates incurring the following expenditures from its available funds over the fiscal year ended November 30, 2011: